Florida Atlantic vs. Old Dominion NCAA Football Odds, Plays and Insights | November 13, 2021

 Florida Atlantic Stats and Trends

-- In games that Florida Atlantic totals more than 363.4 yards, the team is 3-1-1 against the spread and 4-1 overall.
+- Florida Atlantic is 3-1-1 against the spread and 4-1 overall when the team churns out over 363.4 yards.

 - The Owls have turned the ball over four more times (12 total) than the Monarchs have forced a turnover (8) this season.